 As in the past, the Club encourages membership from people either owning an older vehicle or sharing a passion for Automotive History, Classic Cars, or in a purely social role.

 The Club has always been proud of the camaraderie of its Members and the support, friendship and fun which they enjoy.
 New members are made very welcome and quickly assimilate within the Club.

 The Club participates in several community events throughout the year, Australia Day Celebrations, Anzac Day street parade and static displays at local schools, historical days at Pattmore Cottage and the Maleny Show.

-The year's rally program tries to cater to all Members, including monthly Sunday rallies, midweek rallies, weekend rallies and a monthly social breakfast at a local restaurant.
+The year's program endeavours to cater to all Members motoring interests, including monthly Sunday rallies, midweek rallies, hosting events at our clubhouse, and a monthly social breakfast at a local restaurant.